the-other-mariana/3dsmax-plugins/07092020/README.md

 2. Transform the object to your desired position and slide in the bottom time line to the frame you wish. <br />
 3. Click on the +(key icon) button called `Set Keys` or press (K) to set the key frame there. <br />

+Example of this would be this [scene](https://github.com/the-other-mariana/3dsmax-plugins/blob/master/07092020/animation-keys.max). <br />

 ## Results

 Latest code: [ms file](https://github.com/the-other-mariana/3dsmax-plugins/blob/master/07092020/Arbol5.ms) <br />